 The mortgage application pre-approval was on track

 Kellie and her husband contacted Huntington Bank to ask about its doctor home loan.
-She heard it was the best mortgage for doctors.
+She heard it was one of the best mortgages for doctors.
 The loan looked good with no down payment or Private Mortgage Insurance required and an interest rate of 4.325%.

 From the start, Kellie informed the loan officer that she had recently purchased a practice earlier in the year.
 The loan officer said it wouldn’t be a problem.
 In fact, according to Kellie, the loan officer acted 100% confident that they would qualify for the mortgage program.